Sixth Form Bursary

 What are the 16-19 bursaries?

-- Bursaries are payments that are made to you to help you stay in education.
+- Bursaries are payments that are made to you by Onslow St Audrey’s School to help you stay in education.

-- If you had free school meals in Year 11 you will almost certainly be entitled to this student bursary.
+- If you had free school meals in Year 11 it is likely that you will be entitled to this student bursary.

 How much can you be paid?

 Students who are most in need could receive a bursary of up to £1,200 a year.
 This is called the Vulnerable Bursary